Try our clean, plant-based milks

 Tea: Traditional Medicinals Raspberry Leaf

-Native to India, tulsi fittingly shares its name with the Hindu goddess of good fortune.
+Native to India, the tulsi herb fittingly shares its name with the Hindu goddess of good fortune.
 It’s also commonly referred to as “holy basil,” a nickname that pays homage to its adaptogenic power.
-More specifically, this herbal ally supports your body’s protective functions by helping you adapt to stress without slowing you down.* As a member of the mint family, tulsi has a gentle, earthy flavor with a hint of spice, making it a powerful and delicious herb for everyday.
+More specifically, this herbal ally supports your body’s protective functions by helping you adapt to stress without slowing you down.* As a member of the mint family, the tulsi herb has a gentle, earthy flavor with a hint of spice, making it a powerful and delicious herb for every day use.

 Tea: Traditional Medicinals Tulsi with Ginger